ewanlong/ViT_Food_Recognition/README.md

 - Encapsulating the model into a smaller model and run it locally.

-- Trying multimodal recognition, for example, finding food through text descriptions and interacting with the model to get information or history behind the food.
+- Trying multimodal recognition by combining the model with other models, such as image generation models, to generate images of food based on the your text description.

 - Combining it with other vision transformer models (Swin) and also CNNs, to improve the accuracy and efficiency of recognition.